erichchampion/fediverse.video/README.md

-# Fediverse Video - React Native
+# Friendly Fediverse - React Native

-A native iOS application for Fediverse.video built with React Native and Expo.
+A native iOS application for friendlyfediverse.com built with React Native and Expo.

 ## Status

 **Phase 0: Foundation & Setup - COMPLETE** ✅

-This is the React Native implementation of the Fediverse.video iOS app, migrating from the WebView-based approach to a fully native solution.
+This is the React Native implementation of the friendlyfediverse.com iOS app, migrating from the WebView-based approach to a fully native solution.

 ## Project Structure